 Cinnamon extract, however, was found to reactivate dormant fibroblasts, in turn boosting collagen production.8 This is why beauty experts are convinced that using cinnamon to exfoliate the skin helps bring down the occurrence of wrinkles.

 Plus, cinnamon also has excellent anti-fungal, anti-inflammatory, and antiseptic properties, so it can contribute significantly to reducing redness and soothing skin irritation.9 Being a rich source of antioxidants, cinnamon also offers protection against the harmful effects of stress and tiredness that can further age your skin.10

 Chinese medicine often used nutmeg to cure inflammation caused by arthritis and joint pain.
 It is this property that makes this spice such a model ingredient in skin care especially for those who suffer from a serious case of acne.
 These very anti-inflammatory properties will help pimples fade while prodding your dead skin cells awake to reduce the appearance of fine lines, wrinkles, and dark spots.
 Additionally, nutmeg has potent astringent properties that further benefits anyone with hormonal or cystic acne.11 Ayurvedic medicine extols nutmeg for its antibacterial and antiviral elements that bring down the likelihood of infections, oil control, and clogged pores – all the more reason to make this spice your weapon against acne and zits.12

 Nutmeg is also effective in exfoliating your skin and has moisturizing properties that can help treat dry skin.

 - ½ teaspoon nutmeg

 - Put all your ingredients in a single bowl.

 - Mix these ingredients well until you get a sticky, runny mixture.

 - Apply the mask liberally on your face.
-Avoid applying it around your
+Avoid applying it around your eyes and mouth area.

 - Leave this on for 30 minutes.